 - It’s a full-on beatdown, but only for 18 minutes

-The Love and Thursday Ride around the Golf Course: “Golf” spelled backwards is “flog” Rides come and go, mostly go.
+The Flog Ride around the Golf Course: “Golf” spelled backwards is “flog” Rides come and go, mostly go.
 When the New Pier Ride was ruined by construction on Westchester Parkway back in November, a new ride was subbed in.
 Dreamed up by local rider Junkyard, the new Thursday ride has now reached a point of such viciousness that its founder not only gets shelled in the first three minutes, but it’s gotten so hard that he can’t even get out of bed.
 Now that, friends, is a hard bicycle ride.
 The Thursday ride leaves at 6:35 AM sharp from the fountain in Malaga Cove.
 The route is simple:

 - Right on PV Drive.